mathjax/MathJax-docs/options/input/mathml.rst

       mml: {
         parseAs: 'html',                     // or 'xml'
         forceReparse: false,                 // true to serialize and re-parse all MathML
+        allowHtmlInTokenNodes: false,        // True if HTML is allowed in token nodes
+        fixMisplacedChildren: true,          // True if we want to use heuristics to try to fix
+                                             //   problems with the tree based on HTML not handling
+                                             //   self-closing tags properly
         parseError: function (node) {        // function to process parsing errors this.error(this.adaptor.textContent(node).replace(/\n.*/g, ''));
         },
         verify: {                            // parameters controlling verification of MathML
           checkArity: true,                  //   check if number of children is correct
           checkAttributes: false,            //   check if attribute names are valid
+          checkMathvariants: true,           //   check for valid mathvariant values
           fullErrors: false,                 //   display full error messages or just error node
           fixMmultiscripts: true,            //   fix unbalanced mmultiscripts
           fixMtables: true                   //   fix incorrect nesting in mtables